Barbara D. Boyan

-Barbara Dale Boyan is the Alice T. and William H. Goodwin, Jr. Dean, College of Engineering at Virginia Commonwealth University College of Engineering.
+Barbara Dale Boyan is the former Alice T. and William H. Goodwin, Jr. Dean, College of Engineering at Virginia Commonwealth University College of Engineering.
+She now serves as the Executive Director for the Institute for Engineering and Medicine at the university.

 Early life and education

 Boyan grew up in Canada to two parents in the business field who encouraged her pursuit of a medical career.
 She completed her Bachelor of Arts degree, Master's degree, and PhD from Rice University.

 Career

 Upon graduating from Rice, Boyan accepted an assistant professor appointment at the UTHealth School of Dentistry.
 After her husband moved to San Antonio, she was transferred to the University of Texas at San Antonio's School of Dentistry with a joint appointment in biochemistry.
 In 1987, Boyan moved into the department of orthopedics at Long School of Medicine and undertook a study on how bone forms, how it is calcified, and how cartilage contributes to that process.
 In 1993, she co-founded OsteoBiologics Inc. to develop tissue-engineering medical products for the treatment of bone and cartilage defects.

 Boyan joined the faculty of the Wallace H. Coulter Department of Biomedical Engineering in 2002 as the Price Gilbert Jr. Chair in Tissue Engineering.
 In this role, she also served as an associate dean for research and a Georgia Research Alliance Eminent Scholar.
 At Georgia Tech, Boyan continued her research into bone mineralization and working in the area of bone and cartilage cell biology in the field of orthopedic and oral health.
 As a result of her work, she was recognized by Atlanta Woman Magazine as one of their Top 10 Innovators.
 Boyan eventually collaborated with colleague Zvi Schwartz to found a SpherIngenics.
 The aim of the startup was to develop a method that protects cells from death and migration from the treatment site.